socketstream/socketstream-0.4/README.md

 * lazy-load only the parts you choose to use
 * chooses simplicity and high performance over SEO compatibility
 * everything that can be a standard Node.js Stream should be
-* provide APIs to support Models, Presence and more (Request Responders)
+* provide APIs to support Models, Presence and more (as Stream Services)
 * only absolute essentials live in the core
 * personal tastes (e.g. CoffeeScript) supported via optional modules